What Does “Satya” Mean?

 “When one is firmly established in speaking truth, the fruits of action become subservient to him.” – The Yoga Sutras of Patanjali*

-Authenticity is one of my core values.
-When we get stuck, it’s usually because our behavior doesn’t line up with our values.
+Authenticity is one of our core values at Satya Counseling.
+When we, as people get stuck, it’s usually because our behavior doesn’t line up with our values.
 Authenticity, letting your genuine self shine through, is key to a joyful life.

 The word “sat” in Sanskrit means “that which is, that which exists.”
 Living in non-acceptance of what we cannot change can be very painful – and what do we do when things feel unacceptable?
 Gaining clarity on how to accept, when not to accept, and how to let go of what no longer serves you is another key of truthfulness in deeds.

 “Sat” can mean “true nature,” “unchangeable,” “that which is undistorted.”
-If you come to me for help, I don’t see you as a bundle of symptoms.
-The thoughts, moods, or behaviors you’re struggling with will not change what I value about you.
+If you come to us for help, we don’t see you as a bundle of symptoms.
+The thoughts, moods, or behaviors you’re struggling with will not change what we value about you.
 It’s an honor and a privilege to help others connect with the part of themselves that is constant, steady, undistorted, safe, and very real.